Weather: What Would I Do?

 Many meteorologists don't make it through a day without doing some consulting.
-The telephone rings, and someone needs some past weather information, advice about traveling, inforation about the long-range forecast, or advice about whether it's a good idea to do some roof work.
+The telephone rings, and someone needs some past weather information, advice about traveling, information about the long-range forecast, or advice about whether it's a good idea to do some roof work.
 And the requests go on.
-A movie crew needs some advice about an outdoor shoot, a tennis match is threatened by some rain, a utility needs to move crews around based on the forecast, a homeowner needs some information about degree days, another needs some historical information because lightning seemed to have hit the well, a police officer is investigating an accident, or somebody wants to invest in oranges and needs to know the odds of a killing frost.
+A movie crew needs some advice about an outdoor shoot, a tennis match is threatened by some rain, a utility needs to move crews around based on the forecast, a homeowner needs some information about degree days, another needs some historical informatin because lightning seemed to have hit the well, a police officer is investigating an accident, or somebody wants to invest in oranges and needs to know the odds of a killing frost.
 And the requests don't stop there!

 If you select meteorology as a career, you'll never be lonely.
 Because the weather influences nearly every aspect of our lives, consulting opportunities are infinite, and many firms have been set up to do just that.
 The National Weather Service also provides specific information, but the private sector has taken most of the responsibility for tailoring forecasts and information to individual needs.